cacophony-wj/LeS/README.md

 Finally, I **_MIGHT_** support the addition of a handful of _Lover's Lab_ mods depending on what they are and how much time I have to troubleshoot. _DO NOT ASK ANYONE ELSE BUT ME **(cacophony#0001)** TO TROUBLESHOOT LOVER'S LAB MODS THAT YOU ADD TO MY LIST._

 I will say from the beginning that many of the more popular ones, such as mods that constantly scan for stuff like periods, pregnancies, breast milk, etc. often cause problems in the end if not configured extremely carefully and run on a minimal build.
-I lack the capacity and the patience, but I refer you to our Discord's [#nsfw-mod-discussion] channel to request a link to _ForgottenGlory's_ modlist _"Dungeons & Deviousness"_.
-It has all kinds of nifty stuff that is the hallmark of _Lover's Lab,_ like _SexLab Survival_, _Sanguine's Debauchery_, _Estrus Chaurus_, and much more. _ForgottenGlory_ has been around the block himself, he created _"Living Skyrim"_, by far _Wabbajack_'s largest and most popular list.
+I lack the capacity and the patience, but I recommend you download the newly-released _Dungeons & Deviousness_ from the UI.
+It has all kinds of nifty stuff that is the hallmark of _Lover's Lab,_ like _SexLab Survival_, _Sanguine's Debauchery_, _Estrus Chaurus_, and much more. _ForgottenGlory_ has been around the block himself, he created _"Living Skyrim"_.
 By all means, please play that list if you want such mods.

 All that said, if you can't figure out a mod on your own that I did not mention above, I may help you work it in on a case-by-case basis depending on how busy I am.
-It is expected that you have familiarity with Mod Organizer 2, xEdit, FNIS, Nemesis, and basic knowledge of what an override patch is before you try to do anything beyond basic outfit or follower additions.
+It is expected that you have familiarity with Mod Organizer 2, xEdit, Nemesis, and basic knowledge of what an override patch is before you try to do anything beyond basic outfit or follower additions.
 If you don't know this stuff don't ask or come prepared for some homework.

 Finally _do not ask about non-Lover's lab mods_ except really simple things like makeup, hair, outfits, or voice tracks.
 I do not have the time to write custom patches for these.
 And just to make it clear, _DO NOT ASK ANYONE ELSE BUT ME **(cacophony#0001)** TO TROUBLESHOOT YOUR ADDITIONS._ Rule 11 fully applies to everyone else but me.
 If you don't remember it, go to [#welcome] and read all the rules again for real this time.

 # Specific Mod Details

-To be added.
-For now look them up on the Nexus or Lover's Lab.
-Should be able to right click on them and select "Visit Nexus" or "Visit Lover's Lab"
+This modlist uses many mods cribbed from elsewhere.
+If you need details, right click on one and select "Visit Nexus" or "Visit Lover's Lab".
+If you really like a mod in my list, why don't you select "Endorse" from the right-click menu while you're at it?
+It will really help the mod author, as well as all of us here at _Wabbajack._

 # Removing the Modlist

-You can just remove the _LeS_ folder and be done with it.
+You can just remove the _Licentia_ folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

 # Contact

-I am regularly available on the [Wabbajack Discord](https://discord.gg/wabbajack) (`#nsfw-mod-discussion`) (`#licentia-et-servitium-support`).
+I am regularly available on the [Wabbajack Discord](https://discord.gg/wabbajack) (`#nsfw-mod-discussion`) (`#licentia--support`).
 I will not respond to personal messages unless I know you. **DO NOT MESSAGE ME**

 # Contributing